 A Dark and Ice type Pokémon first encountered in the Sinnoh region of Gen IV, Weavile performs superbly against Cresselia.
 It resists her Psychic and Ice type moves, while taking double damage from Fairy type.
 Although it requires a Sinnoh Stone to evolve, its first stage Sneasal is common both as a spawn and as a Shadow Pokémon.
 If you're bringing a Weavile to this Raid, you'll want it to know Snarl and Foul Play.

 The pseudo-Legendary Dark and Dragon type, Hydreigon works really well against Cresselia, only taking quarter damage from its Psychic type attacks.
 However it takes double damage from her Ice type attack and quad damage from her Fairy type attack, so it's best to know the moveset you're up against before including this Pokémon in your team.
-It's first stage Deino is a very rare spawn, but many players got a couple during the Ultra Unlock Dragon Week.
+It's first stage Deino is a very rare spawn, but has been featured in a number of events.
 If you are bringing Hydreigon along, Bite and Dark Pulse are the ideal moveset.

 The pseudo-Legendary Rock and Dark type of Gen II's Johto region, Tyranitar is one of the most accessible and useful Pokémon in Pokémon Go.
 Having been featured in a Community Day, events and Raids, and even as a Shadow Pokémon, most players have whole teams of Tyranitar at this point.
 Tyranitar takes quarter damage from Psychic type attacks, but double damage from Fairy type.
 Bite and Crunch are the moves you're looking for in this fight.